 The obligations on applicants and students to declare criminal records are also described.

 What to do when an applicant declares a criminal conviction

-For PGT and UG applications, where the applicant has answered Yes to the criminal conviction question(s), admissions tutors are obliged to follow this up by sending out the questionnaire (see below) if you would otherwise have made the applicant an offer.
-On return of the completed questionnaire, please send it to Sofia Hepworth (firstname.lastname@example.org) for further advice with a recommendation on making an offer to the applicant.
+For PGT and UG applications, where the applicant has answered Yes to the criminal conviction question(s), admissions tutors are obliged to follow this up by sending out the criminal conviction questionnaire if you would otherwise have made the applicant an offer.
+On return of the completed questionnaire, please send it to Anya Wright (firstname.lastname@example.org) for further advice with a recommendation on making an offer to the applicant.
 The recommendation will then be considered in consultation with Secretariat and you will subsequently be notified of the decision.
 Where the course dictates the requirement of a full DBS disclosure, please follow your set procedure.

 Applications through UCAS

 There are two questions on the UCAS application form referring to criminal convictions for applicants to answer when they complete their application.

 1- is for all applicants and asks them to declare that they have a relevant criminal conviction.

 2- refers to courses leading to professions or occupations such as (but not limited to) teaching, medicine, dentistry, law, accountancy, actuarial, insolvency, healthcare, social work, veterinary medicine, veterinary science, pharmacy, osteopathy, chiropractic, optometry and those involving work with children or vulnerable adults, including the elderly or sick people.
 These professions or occupations are exempt from the Rehabilitation of Offenders Act (1974).
 It is possible for institutions to use web-link to flag individual courses if they require applicants who apply for these courses to declare that they have spent or unspent convictions.

 If you feel that your course should be flagged and this has not already been done, please email email@example.com and this can be set up.